luciotato/waitfor/README.md

 Advantages:
 * Avoid callback hell / pyramid of doom
-* Simpler, sequential programming, without blocking node's event loop (thanks to fibers)
+* Simpler, sequential programming wher requierd, without blocking node's event loop (thanks to fibers)
-* Simpler, try-cath exception programming. if err, throw err, else return data.
+* Simpler, try-cath exception programming. (default callback handler is: if (err) throw err; else return data)
+* You can also launch multiple parallel non-concurrent fibers.
 * No multithread debugging nightmares, only one fiber running at a given time (thanks to fibers)
+* Can use any node-standard async libs and functions with callback(err,data) as last parameter.
+* Plays along with node programming style, you continue designing your async functions with callback(err,data), but you can use them in sequetial mode when required.
 * Plays along with node cluster.
-You design for on thread/processor, then scale with cluster.
+You design for on thread/processor, then scale with cluster on multicores.

 TO DO: